usefulalgorithm/usefulalgorithm/README.md

 - _Only Good Dreams for Me_, by Zaumne
 - _Ghost Note_, by Kim Hiorthøy
 - _Strange Meridians_, by upsammy
+- _Halo On The Inside_, by Circuit des Yeux
 - _Qwizard_, by Pub
+- _Cult Subterranea_, by Celestaphone, Dealers of God
 - _Pizzazz_, by Racine
 - _Your Lungs And Your Tongues_, by Vazz